-There are many and diverse reasons why Australians care for nature, from the intrinsic belief that nature is beautiful and has a right to exist, through to recognition of the services nature provides.
-Known as 'natural capital' or 'ecosystem services', these services include food, drinking water, fibre, building and manufacturing materials, and other, less direct services like carbon storage, filtering air and water, pollination, protection from storms and floods, and places for rest and recreation.
+There are many and diverse reasons why Australians care for nature, from the intrinsic belief that nature is beautiful and has a right to exist, through to a recognition of the services nature provides.
+Known as 'natural capital' or 'eco-system services', these services include food, drinking water, fibre, building and manufacturing materials, and other, less direct services like carbon storage, filtering air and water, pollination, protection from storms and floods, and places for rest and recreation.

-If we want to understand how nature benefits us, we can consider the ecosystem services that are provided by nature (Figure 1).
+If we want to understand how nature benefits us, we can consider the ecosystem services that are provided by nature.

-Figure 1 The ecosystem services that biodiversity can provide to the City of Yarra community.
+Figure 2.
+The Ecosystem Services that biodiversity can provide to the City of Yarra community.